 - Cold air - if this causes chest pain in an adult, it may be angina.

 - Exercise - symptoms may occur during exercise but more classically after exercise.
-Running is worse than cycling and it is uncommon when swimming.
+Running tends to be worse than cycling.

 - Pollution - especially cigarette smoke.